-She supports removing the governor from the pardon and parole process for nonviolent offenders.
+She also supports removing the governor from the pardon and parole process in the case of nonviolent offenders.

 “I’m in favor of this question because I think our prisons are overcrowded,” she said.

 Oklahoma is the hardest state in the union to get anyone on the ballot, Roberts said.